ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Leek2012/sva_tutorial_sanity_checks.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.svg)

-The above plot is from p-values calculated when batch is ignored, i.e the included batch effect acts a confounder.
+The above plot is from p-values calculated when batch is ignored, i.e the included batch effect acts as a confounder.